 One of the beautiful parts of Sitecore is that it doesn’t force you into a particular implementation pattern.
 You can build websites as small and simple as you like, or as large and complex as you need.
 You can have a single website driven by the CMS, or dozens hosted out of the same installation.
 You can extend the CMS in multiple ways, and employ different strategies for managing your content.
 Unfortunately, this flexibility can lead to difficult decisions- especially if you don’t have the experience to fall back on what you’ve done in the past.
-When we at Brainjocks are tasked with a project that requires large-scale multi-tenancy for an enterprise, we usually think about a pattern that we’ve pioneered in the past: the Enterprise Accelerator.
+When we at Brainjocks, now Perficient, are tasked with a project that requires large-scale multi-tenancy for an enterprise, we usually think about a pattern that we’ve pioneered in the past: the Enterprise Accelerator.

 If you’re struggling with a large multi-site implementation in Sitecore, this series is for you.
 Enterprise Accelerators are the approach we use when it comes to handling multi-site implementations effectively and efficiently.
 I’ve been working in this realm for the past three years across multiple implementations, and during that time we’ve established lots of patterns that really empower this concept.
 Over the next few posts, I’ll share them with you.

 At the core, what we’re attempting to do is find the commonalities among all of the brand sites in a multi-site implementation and capture them in a generic component layer.
 Sitecore supports multi-tenancy natively, so this naturally fits the architectural model of a multi-tenant CMS implementation.
 This could include anything from integration points, to how you store and present products, or how search is implemented, how you handle errors, and more.
 If we combine this architecture with accelerator techniques, we can churn out websites at a rapid pace.